State Senator Karen E. Spilka

 Senator Spilka is a graduate of Northeastern Law School and holds a B.S. from Cornell University.
 She has been married for over twenty years to Joel S. Loitherstein, an environmental engineer, and has three children and three dogs.

-Click here to watch an October 2008 interview with Senator Spilka.
+Click here to watch a November 2015 interview with Senator Spilka.